THE

 A brilliant psychologist and seeker at heart, Dick brings an unrequited love to Leary.
 Doting and loyal, he's his right-hand man until Hollingshead shows up.

-Born into extreme generational wealth, he bankrolls the revolution—from the experiments at Harvard, the expenses at the Mansion, and even Hollingshead himself—with the hopes that his devotion earns Leary's love.
+Born into extreme generational wealth, he bankrolls their revolution—from the experiments at Harvard, the expenses at the Mansion, and even Hollingshead himself.
+He hopes his devotion wins Leary's love.

 But it's not easy being a gay man in the 60s.
 No matter how much he gives, he remains forever on the outside looking in.
 A longing that becomes his undoing.